getslash/slash/doc/plugins.rst

 Plugin Activation
 -----------------

-Plugins are activated via :func:`slash.plugins.manager.activate <.plugins.PluginManager.activate>`.
+Plugins are activated via :func:`slash.plugins.manager.activate <slash.plugins.PluginManager.activate>`.
 During the activation all hook methods get registered to their respective hooks, so any plugin containing an unknown hook will trigger an exception.

 .. note:: by default, all method names in a plugin are assumed to belong to the *slash* gossip group.
 This means that the method ``session_start`` will register on ``slash.session_start``.
 You can override this behavior by using :func:`slash.plugins.registers_on`: